-RCB: In fact, the Kennedy bill.
-When Ted Kennedy was pushing his health care bill, he was speaking to a group of doctors in Chicago and he said, “You guys ought to get on my bandwagon because if you don’t, you should see the Dellums bill.”
+RCB: Yes.
+As an example of how that works, when Ted Kennedy was pushing his health care bill, he was speaking to a group of doctors in Chicago and he said, “You guys ought to get on my bandwagon because if you don’t, you should see the Dellums bill.”
 So, it was really a strategy too.

 JW: That’s what it’s about.
 How do we get where we want to go?
 That is really super.
 So, anything more about working with Alice Wolfson and on the medical issues for women?

 It was something that our office talked about quite a bit.
 The setup that has been established for men.
 And yes, it’s impact on women.
 But it’s impact on men, too.
-It’s much more now, you see men really being child-rearers and involved.
+There have been huge changes: you see men really being child-rearers and involved.
 It’s a whole different game from the ’50s.
-So, I think that that was something that kind of permeated a lot of the work I did, and that our office did, and then that flowed into and out of the women’s health movement.
+So, I think that was something that kind of permeated a lot of the work I did, and that our office did, and that flowed into and out of the women’s health movement.
 Because I think the whole issue of reproductive rights does involve men also, because they have a big responsibility in this, right?

-So our little perinatal health rights group, which was the subgroup from the Coalition for the Medical Rights of Women, when the coalition ended, we realized we really liked each other a lot, so we still meet.
+So the subgroup of the Coalition for the Medical Rights of Women, our Perinatal Health Rights Group, realized, when the coalition ended, that we really liked each other, so we still meet.
 We still get together, and we try to talk a little bit about reproductive rights and perinatal rights, but it really is a different group now.
 It was just interesting.
 I think a lot of relationships were formed in the times when we were all involved in these topical groups.

 Women’s groups, and certainly my women’s group, which was a whole familial thing, I mean, in a sense, it was creating family.
 One has died, and we still meet with her son on a regular basis and try to help him get through stuff.
-I’m deeply involved with one of my women whose health is failing, and I’m very involved with her kids, and we’re working around that.
+I’m deeply involved with another one in my group whose health is failing, and very involved with her kids.
 So, it really did create a family, and it’s what we had hoped would come out of these women’s groups.

 JW: Well, that’s really important I think, that you bonded over all that and it was really strong, it sounds like.
 Maybe I should ask you more about Barbara Lee because I know she is very concerned about women’s issues.

 RCB: She’s one of those members of Congress that stepped forward and discussed her own abortion, which was a huge thing for her.
 She’s a deeply private person, and she did an autobiography that revealed that she had also been a battered woman.
 None of us knew that.
 She really has been very private.
 Her editor said, “Why have you done so much work on the issues of violence against women?”
 And Barbara would say, “I think it’s important.”
 And then they’d said, “No, this is not authentic.”
 So she did reveal that she had been abused in a marriage.
-Seriously abused.
-I think that recognition and her willingness to step forward was something we’ve all worked with her on and with, and she’s a model.
-Well, first of all, as I’ve said, you never really leave these jobs, on some level.
+I think that recognition and her willingness to step forward to discuss these private issues established her as a role model.
+When you work closely with folks over many years, one never really leaves these jobs, on some level.
 And so, I’m on her advisory committee and we talk regularly and I do whatever I can to help her.
 She’s remarkable.

 JW: What is your role as an advisor?

 So, issues like that she’ll discuss with me.
-And then she has an advisory committee, which is a process actually that Ron Dellums had started.
+And then she has an advisory committee, which is a process that Ron Dellums had started.
 Everybody wants the Congressperson’s endorsement, right?
-But rather than just Ron or Barbara Lee making those decisions, they have a committee that makes a recommendation.
-So, we interview people, we evaluate it, we have a committee that represents the district and gives her advice, really, about her political life here.
+But rather than just Ron Dellums or Barbara Lee making those decisions, their advisory committee makes a recommendation.
+So, since we have a committee that reflects the district she represents, we interview people, we evaluate them, and recommend endorsement or not.
+She makes the final decision based on that input.
 And then she’ll frequently ask a few of us if some big issue is coming up, what are we thinking, what’s our ears on the ground?